Sir Thomas Palmer, 1st Baronet

 Sir Thomas Palmer, 1st Baronet (1540–1626), 'the Travailer,’ was an English knight and politician.

 Life

-Palmer was the third son of Sir Henry Palmer of Wingham, Kent, by his wife Jane, daughter of Sir Richard Windebank of Guisnes, and was nephew of Sir Thomas Palmer (died 1553).
-He was High Sheriff of Kent in 1595, and in the following year went on the expedition to Cadiz, when he was knighted.
+Thomas Palmer was the third son of Sir Henry Palmer of Wingham, Kent, by his wife Jane, daughter of Sir Richard Windebank of Guisnes.
+He was nephew of Sir Thomas Palmer (died 1553), and of the Abbess Katherine Palmer of Syon Abbey.
+He was High Sheriff of Kent in 1595.
+In the following year, he went on the expedition to Cadiz, when he was knighted.